eraybasar/pesdk-docs/_guides/html5/v5/introduction/customization/theme.md

     listBorder: '#333333',
     listForeground: 'rgba(255, 255, 255, 0.60)',
     /**
     * According to material design
     * shadows are applied for dark theme
-     * they don't really work for light theme
+    * they don't really work well with light theme,
-     */
+    * so they are customizable based on your design choices */
     listShadow: `0 12px 17px 2px rgba(0,0,0,0.14),
       0 5px 22px 4px rgba(0,0,0,0.12),
       0 7px 8px -4px rgba(0,0,0,0.20)`,